How to save money on postage

 Ship it like an ecommerce expert

-You don't have to be an ecommerce expert to save on postage and shipping.
-Online, brick-and-mortar, spare room or garage, savings are available wherever you do business.
-Online merchants, however, have led the way.
+You don’t have to be an ecommerce expert to save on postage and shipping.
+Online, brick-and-mortar, spare room, or garage, savings are available wherever you do business.
+However, online merchants have led the way.

-• To charge or not to charge: Decide whether you want to charge for shipping (that's one way to save on postage).
-Or whether to enhance your customer service offerings with free or flat-rate shipping.
+- To charge or not to charge: Determine whether you want to charge for shipping (that’s one way to save postage) or provide free or flat-rate shipping as a service enhancement.

-• Standardized shipping: Once you've chosen your packaging you can ship with consistency, too.
-PitneyShip takes care of this for you with pre-sets based on size, volume, etc. that help standardize your shipping process and costs.
-Carrier's like USPS now offer rates by package dimensions (DIMs) and with balloon-rate for lightweight large-sized packages.
+- Standardized shipping: Once you select your packaging, standardize your shipping.
+PitneyShip simplifies this with pre-sets based on size, volume, etc., ensuring consistency in your shipping processes and costs.
+Carriers like USPS now offer rates based on package dimensions (DIMs) too.

 Find the right online postage service for you

-Now that you know you can save on postage by purchasing it online, where do you start?
-Who offers the most savings?
+Now that you realize the potential to save on postage by purchasing online, where do you start?
+Which service offers the best savings?

-USPS and UPS both offer special services and rates to small businesses on their websites, but it does limit your options to that one carrier.
-Online shipping services provide even more savings and offer all your carrier and service level options in one convenient platform.
-Here's how much you can save with PitneyShip:
+Both USPS and UPS have special offerings for small businesses on their sites, but this can limit you to just that carrier.
+Online shipping services provide even greater savings and allow you to compare various carrier options all in one place.
+Here’s how much you can save with PitneyShip:

 How to save on shipping - more than 30 tips from ...

-This week I wanted to share with you some tips on how to save on shipping costs from your e-commerce site.
-As you know, if you ship products to your customers (which most of you do), shipping charges can really add up!
+This week, I aimed to share valuable tips to save on shipping costs from your e-commerce site.
+If you're shipping products to your customers (which most of you are), shipping expenses can stack up fast!

-Here's a quick tip that you can implement right away to save on shipping charges
+Here's a quick tip you can implement right away to save on shipping charges

 Use USPS flat rate boxes